Next: Numeric Types

 support proper comparison are ordered by their address.)

-Two more operations with the same syntactic priority, in
+Two more operations with the same syntactic priority, in and

-, are supported only by sequence types (below).
+not in, are supported only by sequence types (below).